-Any new build dwelling granted prior approval under this order must meet the
+3. Any new dwelling house granted prior approval under this Order must be built in complete accordance with the approved plans.

-Any new build dwelling granted prior approval under this order must meet the statutory definition of self build and custom housebuilding as defined in the Self-build and Custom Housebuilding Act 2015 (as amended by the Housing and Planning Act 2016).
+4. Any new dwelling house granted prior approval under this Order must meet the statutory definition of self build and custom housebuilding as defined in the Self-build and Custom Housebuilding Act 2015 (as amended by the Housing and Planning Act 2016).